- Phone: 425.868.5186

 These words of Jesus invite us into a life of service and care for those around us.
 At SPC we want to take these words seriously and look for ongoing ways to serve Christ and others right where we are each and every day.
 Here are some ways you can join us.

 SPC offers English Language classes here on campus.
-We hold three classes, four times each week, to over 20 students from around our community.
+We hold two classes, four times each week, to over 20 students from around our community.
 We are always welcoming new team members to this exciting ministry of relationship and care.
 We are currently looking for new teachers, hospitality helpers, and volunteer coordinator help.
 If you are interested in learning more about this ministry please let us know by using the contact form on the right.

 The Issaquah Meals program was started in May 1989 by Catholic Community Services in partnership with the city of Issaquah and local churches.
 On the third Thursday of each month, groups from SPC serve a meal from 5:00pm to 6:30pm for approximately 40 people.
 The menu and entrée is provided and the group purchases the items to supliment the main dish.
 If you are interested in serving a meal please contact using the contact form on the right-hand side of this page.